phunware/maas-alerts-android-sdk/README.md

 You can manually perform an unregister and register action simply by calling the static methods:
 `PwAlertsRegister.unregister(Context context)` or `PwAlertsRegister.register(Context context)`

-### How do I know when unregister or register operations are finished?
-In your implementation of `GCMIntentService` (see below for implementation details), there are two methods that will be called: `onRegistered(isSuccessful, errMessage)` and `onUnregistered(isSuccessful, errMessage)`

-`onRegistered` is called when the device has registered successfully or unsuccessfully.
-The first parameter is a flag signifying this status.
-The second parameter will provide an error message or `null` if the operation is successful.

-`onUnregistered` is called when the device has unregistered successfully or unsuccessfully.
-The first parameter is a flag signifying this status.
-The second parameter will provide an error message or `null` if the operation is successful.

 ### How do I get a list of subscriptions?
 To get the list of available subscriptions, call the line `PwAlertsSubscriptions.getSubscriptionGroups(Context context)`.